 It’s back-to-school season for students across the nation.
-For many, this means heading off to college for the first time.
-An experience that can leave both teens and their parents nervous about staying safe on campus.
+For many, this means heading off to college for the first time — an experience that can leave both teens and their parents nervous.
+Fortunately, there are some simple college campus safety tips students can easily follow.

 You should have a plan in place ahead of time, Moore tells Parentology.
 “When the time comes to act, the time to prepare is over.”
 Moore shares his campus safety tips below.